iotserver24/codex/website/docs/ai-models.md

 ## Getting Started

-1. **Free Users**: Start with CodeX Provider models - no setup required!
+1. **Free Users**: Start with Xibe AI Provider models - no setup required!
 2. **Premium Users**: Configure API keys in settings for OpenAI, Anthropic, or Google models
 3. **Local Users**: Install Ollama or LM Studio for offline AI assistance
-4. **Auto Users**: Use CodeX Auto for automatic model selection
+4. **Auto Users**: Use Xibe AI Auto for automatic model selection

 For detailed setup instructions, see our [Getting Started](getting-started) guide.